LeUmbono/189L-Game-Project/ProjectDocumentTemplate.md

 **Add a link to the full results of your gameplay tests.**

 **Summarize the key findings from your gameplay tests.**

+Aron: There were a lot of moments in playtesting where players would use the ranger's snipe ability during the overclocked phase of the steam bar on an oil slime.
+At the current attack of the ranger, the slime would live at 1 HP!
+This was mildly annoying for the players, and it slipped by as I was balancing the stat tables.
+It brought about the importance of *damage thresholds*, where dealing 39 damage to a 40 health unit was a lot different from dealing 40 damage to a 40 health unit.

 ## Narrative Design